aosabook/500lines/dagoba/chapter.md

 If we know a reference is unique then we can get the benefits of immutability while avoiding expensive copy-on-write schemes or complicated persistent data structures.
 With only one reference we can't tell whether the object has been mutated or a new object has been returned with the changes we requested: "observed immutability" is maintained.*

 There are a couple of common ways of determining this: in a statically typed system we might make use of uniqueness types* to guarantee at compile time that each object has only one reference.
-If we had a reference counter* -- even cheap two-bit sticky counter -- we could know at runtime that an object only has one reference and use that knowledge to our advantage.
+If we had a reference counter* -- even just a cheap two-bit sticky counter -- we could know at runtime that an object only has one reference and use that knowledge to our advantage.

 JavaScript doesn't have either of these facilities, but we can get almost the same effect if we're really, really disciplined.
 Which we will be.
 For now.

 [footnote on maintained: Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
 Those walkie-talkies can be passed around from function to function, and cloned to create whole passel of walkie-talkies.
 This completely subverts the natural communication channels your code already possesses.
-In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can really be a drag.]
+In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can become a real drag.]

 [footnote on uniqueness types: Uniqueness types were dusted off in the Clean language, and have a non-linear relationship with linear types, which are themselves a subtype of substructural types.]